 Have each student predict how much trash they will collect in a half hour.
 They will be competing against their own predictions.
 If they collect the same or more than they predicted, they win.

-Meet back in the room and measure the trash each group collected by volume or weight, or they may count the number of items collected.
+Back at school or home, measure the trash collected by volume or weight, or they may count the number of items collected and recorded.

-Distribute graph paper and guide students in creating a graph to track each group's collection data.
-The trash can also be categorized and graphed such as plastic, papers, metal.
+Students create a graph to track collection data.
+The trash can be categorized and graphed such as plastic, papers, metal.

 - How did this garbage end up on the ground?
 (People may be careless or it may have blown out of the garbage cans)

 - What types of trash were most common - plastic, paper, metal, organic materials?
 (This can be an estimate or actual counting/graphing of collected trash.)

 - Who should be responsible for preventing or cleaning up trash?
 What role can and should the government, businesses, and/or charitable organizations (such as a local service organization that adopts a section of highway to keep clean) play in preventing or cleaning up pollution from trash?

 - How do you think we as individuals can reduce trash pollution in our community?

 Tell the students that they will be learning about one large source of pollution in the world that they can do something about -plastic bags.